-Born and raised in Elmhurst, IL, Mike started guitar when he was 8 years old, becoming interested in jazz at age 12 after his guitar teacher at Perry’s Music in Villa Park, IL introduced the music of George Benson to him.
-In high school he performed all four years in the York High School Jazz Band, directed by Kurt Merrill, which inspired him to pursue jazz guitar as a career.
+Born and raised in Elmhurst, IL, Mike started playing guitar at the age of 8.
+When he was 12, His guitar teacher at Perry’s Music in Villa Park, IL introduced the music of George Benson to him and the passion for jazz guitar was born.
+In high school he performed all four years in the York High School Jazz Band, directed by Kurt Merrill, which inspired him to music as a career.
 He enrolled at Northern Illinois University, where he studied with Bobby Roberts and Fareed Haque.
 After earning a B.M. in Jazz Performance in 1991, Mike spent two years in Cincinnati, spending many nights hanging with and learning from local guitar greats Cal Collins and Kenny Poole.
 In 1994 he returned to Chicago and quickly became part of the city’s growing jazz scene.

 Other career highlights include performances with Dr. Lonnie Smith in 1998 and 1999, a four-year residency at Andy’s Jazz Club with tenor saxophonist Ron Dewar from 1998-2002, a 2005 performance at Philadelphia’s Kimmel Center with Von Freeman and drumming legend Mickey Roker, a 2006 performance with Von Freeman and master drummer Jimmy Cobb, and performances with alto saxophonist Steve Coleman.
 In 2010, Mike toured to Poznan, Poland to perform with fellow Chicago guitarists Bobby Broom and Jeff Parker for the Made in Chicago Festival.
-The Jazz Institute of Chicago in partnership with the Chicago Cultural Center commissioned him in 2011 to arrange Von Freeman’s original compositions for a 10-piece ensemble for the Made in Chicago concert series at Millennium Park which included special guests Eric Alexander, Julian Priester, and Steve Coleman.
-Later that same year, he travelled again to Poznan to perform an original 4-part suite dedicated to Von Freeman written for jazz octet, commissioned by the Made in Chicago Festival.
-This piece was revised and expanded for a commission from the Jazz Institute of Chicago in 2018, which Mike entitled Vonology, a musical exploration of Von Freeman’s musical and historical legacy and which featured some fo Chicago’s greatest improvisers including alto saxophonist Greg Ward, tenor saxophonist Geof Bradfield, and cellist Tomeka Reid.
-In 2013, Allemana joined forces with guitar legend George Freeman (b.
-1927), Von Freeman’s brother, to form the George Freeman/Mike Allemana Organ Quartet, a group which performs solely George Freeman’s compositions.
-Since 2014, the group has performed every April with drumming legend Bernard Purdie.
+The Jazz Institute of Chicago commissioned him in 2011 to arrange Von Freeman’s original compositions for a 10-piece ensemble for the Made in Chicago concert series at Millennium Park which featured special guests Eric Alexander, Julian Priester, and Steve Coleman.
+He travelled again to Poznan in 2011 to perform an original 4-part suite dedicated to Von Freeman written for jazz octet, commissioned by the Made in Chicago Festival.
+This piece was revised and expanded for a commission from the Jazz Institute of Chicago in 2018, which Mike entitled Vonology, an exploration of Von Freeman’s musical and historical legacy with some of Chicago’s finest improvisers including alto saxophonist Greg Ward, tenor saxophonist Geof Bradfield, and cellist Tomeka Reid.
+Allemana joined forces with guitarist George Freeman (b.
+1927) in 2013 to form the George Freeman/Mike Allemana Organ Quartet which performs every April with drumming legend Bernard Purdie.
 This band was captured live in 2015 for the 2017 release Live at the Green Mill on Ears&Eyes Records.
-Mike can be heard eery Tuesday through 2019 at Andy’s Jazz Club with After Dark, which takes its name from the title of Von Freeman composition.
-After Dark is a jazz sextet that explores the most influential music from Von Freeman’s early development, including the music of Lester Young, Coleman Hawkins, Sun Ra, and Charlie Parker.
-The ensemble is comprised of some Chicago’s most accomplished improvisers, including saxophonists Geof Bradfield, Scott Burns, and Rajiv Halim, bassist Clark Sommers, and Chicago drumming master Dana Hall.
+In 2021, Mike will be part of vocalist Alyssa Allgood’s lastest album and will release Vonology on Ears&Eyes Records.

 photo by Thomas Mohr